20LitersAdmin/filterbuildscheduler/README.md

 ## The Future
 1. Use Paperclip to add part and component images
-1. Wait for live testing - do builders and admins get reminder emails?
+1. Wait for live testing:
+  * Do builders and admins get reminder emails?
+  * Do people get emails if the event is in the past?

 ## BUGS!
 AHH!
 BUGS!
 1. Registration capping is not working... registration.rb validate :under_max_registration